Skip to main content

 Vendor Specific Annotations

-All vendor annotations are hierarchical annotations in the form of "__ctrlFlow" class-modification.
-Strict camel case formatting is used for any argument in the class modification.
-No simple annotation in the form of "__ctrlFlow" "_" IDENT is used.
+• hierarchical annotations in the form of "__ctrlFlow" class-modification, using strict camel case formatting for any argument in the class modification, or

 Class Annotations